xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-14-Bryan's Babbles.md

 layout: post
 title: Bryan's Babbles- 10 Goofy Giggles
 ---

+A new regular post here will be Bryan's Babbles it'll be showcasing diffrent things on Bryan's mind

 ---
-A new regular post here will be Bryan's Babbles it'll be showcasing diffrent things on bryan's mind today is 10 Goofy Giggles
+Goofy Giggles
 ---
+Poseidon's day out
+ 1: what do you call it when Poseidon walks into a zoo...a Aquarium!